bhelenbr/make_cv/README.md

 Proposals & Grants

 2. There is one excel file here `proposals & grants.xlsx`.
-The only necessary fields are “Proposal\_ID”, “Sponsor”, “Allocated Amt”, “Total Cost”, “Funded?”, “Title”, and “Begin Date”, and “End Date”.
+The only necessary fields for the cv are “Proposal\_ID”, “Sponsor”, “Allocated Amt”, “Total Cost”, “Funded?”, “Title”, and “Begin Date” .
+The field “Principal Investigators” is necessary if you want to make a NSF collaborator list.
 “Proposal” must be a unique identifier for each proposal.
 “Sponsor” is the name of the funding agency.
 “Allocated Amt” is the percent that should be allocated to you and “Total Cost” is the total dollar amount of the grant.
 “Funded?” is a Y or N field that states whether the proposal was funded or not.
 "Begin Date" is the start date for the proposed work.
-“Submit Date” is the submission date.
-The proposals are organized by proposal start date in the c.v. and faculty activity report.   make\_cv will sum up your allocated and total grant dollars and put that at the bottom of the grant section of the c.v.
+The proposals are organized by proposal begin date in the c.v. and faculty activity report.   make\_cv will sum up your allocated and total grant dollars and put that at the bottom of the grant section of the c.v.
 It will do the same for the proposal dollars.
-The field "Principal Investigators" is used when making an NSF collaborator list.

 Scholarship